conda/conda/docs/source/dev-guide/deep-dive-activation.md

 _base_, but the code still distinguishes between base and target using the old terminology:

 * `context.root_prefix`: the path where the `base` conda installation is located.
 * `context.target_prefix`: the environment `conda` is running a command on.
-Usually, defaults to the activated environment, unless `-n` (name) or `-p` (prefix) is specified in the command line.
-Note that if you are operating on the `base` environment, the target prefix can have the same value as the root prefix.
+Usually defaults to the activated environment, unless `-n` (name) or `-p` (prefix) is specified in the command line.
+Note that if you are operating on the `base` environment, the target prefix will have the same value as the root prefix.
 ```

-When you type `conda` in your terminal, your shell will try find either:
+When you type `conda` in your terminal, your shell will try to find either:
 * a shell function named `conda`
 * an executable file named `conda` in your `PATH` directories